wiggle-bin/wiggle-bin/Build-Electronics.md

 > **Warning**
 > Currently we are working [on a blocker issue](https://github.com/studiorabota/wiggle-bin/issues/13 ) which causes WebThings not to update sensor data

+## WebThings on Raspberry Pi

 Follow the [WebThings start guide](https://webthings.io/docs/gateway-getting-started-guide.html) to set up a WebThings station.

-Upload the code from [Code/WiggleBinWebThings](Code/WiggleBinWebThings).
+## Uploading code to Wemos

 Change the name from `NetworkSettingsSample.h` to `NetworkSettings.h` and fill in your Wifi SSID and password.

+Upload the code from [Code/WiggleBinWebThings](Code/WiggleBinWebThings) to the Wemos.

 Check out the Arduino Serial Monitor.
 You should see a message like this.